sbazaz/uldaq/README.md

 ```
 ### Support/Feedback
 The **uldaq** package is supported by MCC.
 For support for uldaq, contact technical through [support page](https://www.mccdaq.com/support/support_form.aspx).
 Please include detailed steps on how to reproduce the problem in your request.
-Bugs/Feature Request
-To report a bug or submit a feature request, please use the **uldaq** GitHub [issues page](https://github.com/sbazaz/uldaq/issues).

 ### Documentation
 Online help for the Universal Library for Linux is available for [C/C++](https://www.mccdaq.com/PDFs/Manuals/UL-Linux/c/index.html) and [Python](https://www.mccdaq.com/PDFs/Manuals/UL-Linux/python/index.html).